linuxhw/hw-probe/INSTALL.BSD.md

 Install on OPNsense
 -------------------

+For OPNsense 20.7.8 and newer.

-Install hw-probe plugin under Menu->Firmware->Plugins.
+Install os-hw-probe plugin under Menu->Firmware->Plugins.

 Install on XigmaNAS